SydneyEvans13/usrp-sciprog/bios/team3.md

 Jasmin Washington is a recent graduate of the University of Virginia.
 She is a good egg, or so they say.
 She is doing her best to understand GitHub but this stuff is hard dude idk.
 We will see how this goes!
+Adding more to this, we'll see how it goes.